mitainesoft/mitzon/README.rst

 1. INSTALLATION INSTRUCTIONS

+    ** MITAINESOFT_GARAGE_REVISION **

+    MITAINESOFT_GARAGE_REVISION is replaced by garage-x.y.z in the below instructions which can be found in the READ.rst garage-x.y.z tar file.

     ** Install Arduino Image **
     First of all, you need to build the firmware and upload it on your Arduino, to do that clone the nanpy-firmware repository on Github or download it from PyPi.